paulstothard/helpful_commands/README.md

 The above uses `zcat` to output the file contents to `wc` which counts the lines. `expr` then takes the count from `wc` and divides by `4` to give the number of sequence reads.

 `parallel` can be used to submit a job for each `.fastq.gz` file.
 The `--dryrun` option causes `parallel` to print out the commands instead of running them.
 The `--delay 1` inserts a one second delay between printing or running jobs.
-Use the following to print the `sbatch` commands:
+Use the following to print the `sbatch` commands that will be run later on:

 ```bash
 parallel --dryrun --delay 1 -j 1 \